rpichioli/react-concepts-and-features/README.md

 Finally you just must enter ```npm start``` to run the React application.

 That's all!

+### Suggestion
+If you want to go ahead in a more advanced application like a Redux-Database interation within React + NodeJS RESTful API with relational database in a complete scenario, I suggest you to see the repository [react-with-nodejs-and-sequelize](https://github.com/rpichioli/react-with-nodejs-and-sequelize).
+I used axios to request NodeJS API inside my actions scope and dispatched it to reducer that fills the store (Redux principles).
+The NodeJS Express API is using Sequelize ORM that manipulate relational database (MySQL) mapping tables and doing all the stuff that and ORM do naturally.

 ### Developed by
 Rodrigo Quiñones Pichioli, since Jan/2019